Corsican nuthatch: Breeding

-The female lays in late April or early May, four to six (average 5.1) oval white eggs with reddish-brown spots, especially on the broad end, with "a few faint brown or dark gray-purple markings.
+The female lays in late April or early May, four to six (average 5.1) oval white eggs with reddish-brown spots, especially on the broad end, with "a few faint brown or dark grey-purple markings.
 Whitehead compares the eggs in size to those of the great tit (Parus major); according to Jourdain, who compares 42 eggs (14 collected by Whitehead, the other 28 by himself), they measure on average 17.18 × 12.96 mm.
 The average weight, calculated for 17 of these eggs, is 82.2 milligrams.
 Brooding lasts from 14 to 17 days; it is carried out by the female alone, which the male feeds on average 3.2 times per hour.
-The beak and wing of the chicks grow steadily, while the tarsus stabilizes by the twelfth day; the crown darkens by the eleventh day, and the young are fully plumaged after an average of twenty days.
+The beak and wing of the chicks grow steadily, while the tarsus stabilises by the twelfth day; the crown darkens by the eleventh day, and the young are fully plumaged after an average of twenty days.

-The brood usually has 3 to 6 (average 4.3) fledglings, which leave the nest at 22 to 24 days of age.
-If the first brood fails or is lost, the pair makes a second brood between May 28 and June 16; one-third of these replacement broods are made in another tree.
+The brood usually has 3 to 6 (average 4.3) fledglings, which leave the nest at an age of 22 to 24 days.
+If the first brood fails or is lost, the pair makes a second brood between 28 May and 16 June; one-third of these replacement broods are made in another tree.
 From one year to the next, nearly half of the pairs change trees to nest in.
 The young may breed at one year of age.
-The annual survival rate has been estimated at 61.6% for males (more than three out of five individuals make it through the year); life expectancy is poorly known, but "color marking has shown that a small number of individuals can reach six years of age".
+The annual survival rate has been estimated at 61.6% for males (more than three out of five individuals make it through the year); life expectancy is poorly known, but colour ringing has shown that a small number of individuals can reach six years old.

-Threats and Conservation
+Threats and conservation

 Numbers and status

 An estimate from the 1960s–1980s counted 2,000 to 3,000 pairs, spread over 240 km², whereas in the 1950s there were nearly 3,000 pairs over 430 km².
 In 2000, Thibault and colleagues estimated the numbers at 2,075–3,010 pairs.
 In 2013, according to the International Union for Conservation of Nature, Thibault and colleagues estimate the Corsican nuthatch population at 3,100–4,400 mature individuals, or 4,600–6,600 birds in total.
 A 2011 estimate of the range put it at 185 km².
 The Corsican nuthatch was considered by the International Union for Conservation of Nature as "near threatened" in 1988, and "least concern" in 2004, 2008 and 2009.
 Since 2010, it has been considered "vulnerable", with Thibault and colleagues estimating a 10% decline over the previous ten years in a 2011 paper.